 The Roth IRA, once referred to as the “Super IRA,” was developed in 1997 with passage of the Taxpayer Relief Act.
 The Roth IRA program was designed to help people save for retirement.
-Contributions to a Roth IRA are not tax-deductible like they are with traditional IRAs; however, “qualified distributions” from a Roth IRA are received tax-free, and this is the reason why Roth IRAs have become so popular in recent years.
+Contributions to a Roth IRA are not tax-deductible like they are with traditional IRAs; however, “qualified distributions” from a Roth IRA are received tax-free, which is why Roth IRAs have become so popular in recent years.

 Anytime after five years and age 59½, you may make a withdrawal from your Roth IRA tax-free and without incurring IRS penalties.
 Your principal may be withdrawn at any time and is received tax-free and IRS-penalty-free.
 You are not required to begin distributions at age 70½, and you can continue to make contributions after age 70½.

 Your money may be withdrawn from a Roth IRA at any time.
-All monies are received tax-free; however, if you withdaw prior to age 59½ or before five years, a 10 percent early withdrawal penalty will be assessed by the IRS on all interest earned.
-The following are exceptions to the 10 percent early withdrawal penalty:
+All monies are received tax-free; however, if you withdraw prior to age 59½ or before five years, a 10% early withdrawal penalty will be assessed by the IRS on all interest earned.
+The following are exceptions to the 10% early withdrawal penalty:

 - Payments made to a beneficiary